-A look-ahead limiter is used in the DSPXtra to provide final peak control.
+A look-ahead limiter is used in the DSPXtra-FM to provide peak control for the DR path of processing.
 This is not just a simple single band peak limiter.
-The DSPXtra look-ahead limiter works in three bands to maximise the quality of the processing while minimalising audible artefacts followed by precision fianl look-ahead limiter.
+The DSPXtra-FM look-ahead limiter works in three bands to maximise the quality of the processing while minimalising audible artefacts.

 Each of the three bands has its own length delay line optimised to match that of the dual time constant gain control circuit controlling that bands level.
-By realignment of delays the look-ahead limiter like all of the DSPXtra processing maintains linear phase.
+By realignment of delays the look-ahead limiter like all of the DSPXtra-FM processing maintains linear phase.
 You have access to the secondary (average responding) time constants for each band and these controls allow an element of control over the texture of the look-ahead limiters processing.
 The look-ahead limiter has its own fixed internal time constants which 'RIDE' piggyback on the secondary time constants that you have access to.
 These fixed peak time constants are optimised for the band in question to preserve transparency and peak control and are matched to the delay lines.